notatallshaw/Pip-Resolution-Scenarios-and-Benchmarks/README.md

-The idea is to measure the resolution in terms of the number of, the number of unique sdists it had to visist (io and build cost), the number of unique wheels it had to visit (io cost), the total numver of packages, requirements, and times it had to pin a package (cpu cost), and the total number of "resolution rounds" (roughly the number of "steps" the resolver had to take).
+The idea is to measure the resolution in terms of the number of, the number of unique sdists it had to visist (io and build cost), the number of unique wheels it had to visit (io cost), the total number of time is visited a package or a requirements or pinned a package (cpu cost), and the total number of "resolution rounds" (roughly the number of "steps" the resolver had to take).

 # What is it not measuring?